-The appraisal includes a complete property and market inspection, and analysis provided by designated Members of the Appraisal Institute (MAI).
+The appraisal includes a complete property and market inspection, and analysis provided by designated MAI.
 The appraisal performed uses generally accepted valuation approaches applicable to the property type.
 Calculations used in the Corporation's independent appraisals include a discounted cash flow analysis.